multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

 - [https://gabrielgambetta.com/computer-graphics-from-scratch/](https://gabrielgambetta.com/computer-graphics-from-scratch/)
 - A raytracer on the back of a business card. [https://fabiensanglard.net/rayTracing_back_of_business_card/](https://fabiensanglard.net/rayTracing_back_of_business_card/)

-## here are a few really good resources by [Fabien Sanglard](https://fabiensanglard.net/about/index.html):
+## Here are a few really good resources by [Fabien Sanglard](https://fabiensanglard.net/about/index.html):

 - scratchapixel.com : Great raytracer lessons written by professionals that have worked on Toy Story, Avatar, Lord of the Rings, Harry Potter, Pirates of the Caribbean and many other movies.
 - An Introduction to Ray Tracing : An old book but a Classic.